guillermooo/sublime-undocs/source/customization/key_bindings.rst

         Complete documentation on key bindings.

 Key bindings let you
-map sequences of key presses to actions.
+map sequences of key presses to commands.

 File Format